Catalan language: Present day

 In Andorra, Catalan has always been the sole official language.
-Since the promulgation of the 1993 constitution, several policies favoring Catalan have been enforced, like Catalan medium education.
+Since the promulgation of the 1993 constitution, several policies favoring Catalan have been enforced, such as Catalan medium education.

 On the other hand, there are several language shift processes currently taking place.
 In the Northern Catalonia area of France, Catalan has followed the same trend as the other minority languages of France, with most of its native speakers being 60 or older (as of 2004).
 Catalan is studied as a foreign language by 30% of the primary education students, and by 15% of the secondary.
 The cultural association La Bressola promotes a network of community-run schools engaged in Catalan language immersion programs.

 In Alicante province, Catalan is being replaced by Spanish and in Alghero by Italian.
 There is also well ingrained diglossia in the Valencian Community, Ibiza, and to a lesser extent, in the rest of the Balearic islands.

-During the 20th century many Catalans emigrated or went into exile to Venezuela, Mexico, Cuba, Argentina and other South American countries.
+During the 20th century many Catalans emigrated or went into exile to Venezuela, Mexico, Cuba, Argentina, and other South American countries.
 They formed a large number of Catalan colonies that today continue to maintain the Catalan language.
 They also founded many Catalan casals (associations).